field of poppies california

 Arthur KayzakianArthur Kayzakian

-Arthur Kayzakian is the winner of the 2021 Black Lawrence Immigrant Writing Series award for his collection, The Book of Redacted Paintings, which was also selected as a finalist for the 2021 Philip Levine Prize for Poetry.
+Arthur Kayzakian is the finalist for the 2023 Kate Tufts Award, and the winner of the 2021 inaugural Black Lawrence Immigrant Writing Series for his collection, The Book of Redacted Paintings, which was also selected as a finalist for the 2021 Philip Levine Prize for Poetry.
+He is the recipient of the 2023 creative writing fellowship from the National Endowment for the Arts.
 He is the winner of the Finishing Line Press Open Chapbook Competition for his chapbook, My Burning City.
 He is a contributing editor at Poetry International and a recipient of the Minas Savvas Fellowship.
 He serves as the Poetry Chair for the International Armenian Literary Alliance (IALA).
-His work has appeared in or is forthcoming from several publications, including Taos Journal of International Poetry & Art, Portland Review, Chicago Review, Nat.
-Brut, Michigan Quarterly Review, Witness Magazine, and Prairie Schooner.
+His work has appeared in several publications, including The Adroit Journal, Portland Review, Chicago Review, and Cincinnati Review.

 Brent AmeneyroBrent Ameneyro